-- Submit a completed Application for Admission form and a \$5.00 non-refundable application fee to the Office of Admissions and Records, - 2.
+- Submit a completed Application for Admission form and a \$5.00 non-refundable application fee to the Office of Admissions and Records. - 2.
 Request that the high school from which the applicant graduated forward to the Office of Admissions and Records at Motlow an official transcript indicating the receipt of a regular high school diploma as specified by the Tennessee State Department of Education.
 A student who received a high school certificate or a diploma of special education or who has graduated from a non-accredited or non-approved high school may be admitted on the basis of GED or ACT scores and high school transcripts.
 If the General Education Development (GED) examination was taken, request that the testing center at which the test was taken forward to the Office of Admissions and Records at Motlow evidence of satisfactory completion of the examination with a comprehensive score of 45 or more.
-The high school transcript or GED examination results must be sent directly to Motlow from the high school or testing center. - 3.
+The high school transcript or GED examination results must be sent directly to Motlow from the high school or testing center.
+All transcripts must be on file prior to registration. - 3.
 Provide an official American College Testing Program (ACT) report if the applicant is under 21 years of age.
 (This ACT report is not required of applicants who are 21 years old or older.)
 ACT scores on the high school transcript are acceptable.
-If the scores were not requested at the time of testing, an official ACT report can be requested by writing to the American College Testing Program, Box 414, Iowa City, IA 52240 and including a \$4.50 fee.
-The score report is to be sent directly to the Office of Admissions and Records at Motlow.
+If the scores were not requested at the time of testing, an official ACT report can be requested by writing to the American College Testing Program, Box 414, lowa City, IA 52240 and including a \$5.00 fee.
+The score report is to be sent directly to the Office of Admissions and Records at Motlow. - 4.
+For assessment and placement information, see pages 61-63.